getBoolean/ebook2kavita/README.md

 - Nothing is modified in the source directory.
 - Only [supported eBook files](#supported-file-extensions) are copied to the target directory.
+  - Non-EPUB eBook files are converted to EPUB using Calibre's `ebook-convert` command.
 - Adds the series name and volume number to the eBook metadata required by Kavita
-  - The series name is the name of the folder containing the eBook folder plus the classification (see [Source folder structure](#source-folder-structure))
+  - Series name: Root folder's of the eBook in the source directory, plus the classification (see [Source folder structure](#source-folder-structure))
-  - The series part number and volume number are extracted from the eBook filename using regex.
+  - Series part number and volume number: Extracted from the eBook filename using regex.
-  - eBook Non-EPUB files are converted to EPUB using Calibre's `ebook-convert` command.
 - Classification is determined by the subfolders an eBook belongs to, case intensitive:
   - Light Novel
   - Web Novel